Project-Sundial/linking-client/README.md

 # Linking Client Executables
-This binary executable needs to be installed on every server with a crontab you'd like to monitor.

-The [Monitoring Service](https://github.com/Project-Sundial/server) needs to be installed **first** in order to register any remote nodes.
+Install this binary executable on every server with a crontab you'd like to monitor.
+Note that the [Monitoring Service](https://github.com/Project-Sundial/server) needs to be installed **first** in order to register any remote nodes.

 Please note that we only currently support servers running **a Linux distribution**.